jamii/jamii.github.com/_drafts/notes-on-statistical-rethinking.markdown

 ## Model comparison

+Can't judge significance by looking at marginal distributions of posterior - may be strong correlations between parameters.
+Eg may find that two parameters may both be centered around 0, but making one small makes the other large and vice versa.
+Safer to compare model with and model without parameter.

 __I found this section really hard to follow.
 Eventually realized that it's notational sloppiness - not clearly distinguishing between expectations under reality and expectations under observation, and lack of clear indices on sums.
 These notes are heavily supplemented by other sources.__

 Under- vs over-fitting.